Bud Dupree

-Alvin "Bud" Dupree Jr. (born February 12, 1993) is an American professional football linebacker for the Los Angeles Chargers of the National Football League (NFL).
+Alvin "Bud" Dupree Jr. (born February 12, 1993) is an American professional football outside linebacker for the Los Angeles Chargers of the National Football League (NFL).
 He played college football for the Kentucky Wildcats, and was selected in the first round of the 2015 NFL draft by the Pittsburgh Steelers.
 He has also played for the Tennessee Titans and Atlanta Falcons.

 Early life

 Dupree attended Wilkinson County High School in Irwinton, Georgia.
 He was a three-year starter at defensive end and four-year starter at tight end.
 As a senior, he had over 1,000 receiving yards and 10 touchdowns on offense and 62 tackles and 10 sacks on defense.
 He was also voted First-team all state by the Georgia Sports-writer Association and Atlanta Journal-Constitution.
 Dupree was ranked by Rivals.com as a three-star recruit.
 He also played basketball for his high school, was on the honor roll, and a member of the Future Business Leaders of America.